Duyi00/Hotel-Cancellation-Prediction/README.md

 ## About

 This is a mini-project for SC1015 (Introduction to Data Science and Artificial Intelligence).
+The repository is split into three sections:

+1. Datasets: Contains the CSV file of dataset.
+2. 1015.ipynb: The notebook containing the code.
+Please **download and run the file**.
+3. HardRockHotelSG-Exterior.jpg: Picture for the markdown in the notebook.

 ## Contributors